The Mansion of E by Robert M Cook :: introduction

 Significant non-human characters include Comshaw, a male Gnoll (a sentient species vaguely resembling tailless, spindle-limbed baboons) who is a Poker, a kind of cross between a knight errant and a detective; Sina, a female Gnoll who starts out as a party-organiser and ends up managing a multi-species disaster-relief team; the Operator, a major-league devil trapped and forced to work as a lift-operator; and Frowgler, who may or may not be another demon but who looks like a frog with horns and a dragonish tail, and has a retractable claw in every local pie.
 Frowgler shares his name and his appearance with a character from a long-running in-universe comic called Roshambo the Warrior-Beetle, which seems to be the local Mansionverse equivalent of Teenage Mutant Ninja Turtles: it is possible he actually is the comic-book character who has somehow gained independent life, although he himself denies this.

-At time of writing, the Mansion of E webcomic has been running for about eight and a half years and has recently uploaded its three-thousandth daily strip.
+At time of writing, in February 2019, the Mansion of E webcomic has been running for over fifteen years and has recently uploaded its five-and-a-half-thousandth daily strip.
 Its sheer size means that even with the help of Robert's own recap. page it's difficult nowadays to locate a particular strip or refresh your memory of a plot-point by loading page after individual page of single strips, especially if your internet connection is not of the fastest.
 For this reason, I have prepared an alternative layout which groups all the strips from each section of the story on a single page, so readers can scroll up and down through multiple strips in a similar way to flicking through a printed comic.

-Each individual strip on these group pages is linked to the equivalent individual strip in the parent webcomic: if a strip is unusual in some way or reintroduces a character not seen for a long time, you will often find that if you click on the image and follow the link to the original webcomic strip, Robert will have added a helpful comment below it.
-Some of the odder strips also have explanatory notes if you hover your mouse-pointer over them, as well as the usual date and chapter information.
+If a strip is unusual in some way or reintroduces a character not seen for a long time, you will often find that Robert will have added a helpful comment below it.
+Some of the odder strips also have explanatory notes, and each individual strip on these group pages is linked to the equivalent individual strip in the parent webcomic.

 In a few cases, strips have been displayed in narrative rather than chronological order.
 For example, at one point a character reminisces about a cat he met when he was much younger.
 Nine months later Rob showed this scene as a non sequiter flashback, as a memorial to a real cat who had just died, but I have displayed it next to the earlier strip in which the character refers to the scene.
 Two pieces of fanart were accepted as canon and I have inserted them at the point where the scene portrayed would have to have happened - in one case during dinner at the Mansion, in the other in a restaurant, while the characters concerned were waiting to be served.
 The restaurant one includes conversation about a photograph which Rob later drew, and I have placed the drawing of the photograph with the conversation which refers to it.

 As you read, be sure to pay attention to the background details, especially the graffitti on the walls, labels on packages etc..
-Handy keys for translating the minimalist "Manglish" script used by most basement-dwellers, and also the Futhark runes used to render the language of the Ichyoids and the Sinhalese script used for the alien Ettins, into the standard Latin alphabet can be found on the background information page.
-And be sure not to miss the parallel strip Sundays in SubShaft 44f, which contains a lot of information relevant to the main story.
+Handy keys for translating the minimalist "Manglish" script used by most basement-dwellers, and also the Futhark runes used to render the language of the Ichyoids, the Sinhalese and "alien" scripts used for the alien Ettins and the cod-Cyrillic used by the Spire folk, into the standard Latin alphabet can be found on the background information page.
+And be sure not to miss the parallel strips Saturdays in the Basement and Sundays in the SubShafts, which contain a lot of information relevant to the main story, and much other supplemental material which you will find listed on the contents page.

 Go to The Mansion of E home page or backup site for the latest strips, news from Robert, numerous links to supplementary and background material such as the cast-list, searchable transcriptions and forum, and a rolling chatbox for reader comments.